Liquid trade waste

 - waste from marine pump-out facilities and established sites for the discharge of pan contents from portaloos, caravans and mobile homes to the sewerage system.

-Why is liquid trade waste management needed?
+Why liquid trade waste management is needed

 By controlling liquid trade waste discharges, Council, together with the operators and owners of businesses, are helping to protect the environment and public health, as well as reduce costs.
 The benefits of controlling liquid trade waste include: